chasesmith95/meshcache/docs/Introduction.md

 Audits and audit trails would take a lot of time if they are used for every query.
 Since the database is authenticated, probabilistic audits can be used by developers in instances where there is a high amount of overlap between queries.
 This lowers the number of audits needed to be completed for highly used sets while maintaining developer security guarantees.

-## Security Considerations
+## Considerations

-There are a variety of different security considerations that must be addressed in this situation.
+There are a variety of different security considerations that must be addressed within Proxima.

 - ### Data needs to be verified